 FAST, CONVENIENT, FLEXIBLE CLASS SCHEDULING, LOW STUDENT-TO-INSTRUCTOR RATIO, CNA INSTRUCTOR EXPERIENCE AND AVAILABILITY SINCE 2006.

-The majority of my nursing experience is in long-term care and areas very applicable to this specialty (as is my 12yrs of being a stay-at-home Mom).
+The majority of my nursing experience is in long-term care and areas very applicable to this specialty (as is my 12-yrs of being a stay-at-home Mom).
 I began as a nurse aide at 16yo, progressing to LPN, and graduating from the University of Utah with a BSN (RN).
-In my opinion, the most rewarding work in nursing is that often delegated to CNAs.
+The most rewarding work in nursing is that often delegated to CNAs.